Honda Civic: International marketing and platform derivatives

 In North America, the Civic hatchback was dropped for 2006.
 The 2006 model year standard Civics for North America are manufactured in Alliston, Ontario, Canada (sedans, coupes and Si Coupes) and East Liberty, Ohio (sedans), while the Hybrid version is manufactured in Japan.

 In Brazil, although being considered for local manufacturing since the early 1980s (it was illegal to import cars in Brazil from 1973 until 1990), the Civic wasn't available until 1992, via official importing.
 In 1997, production of the sixth generation Civic sedan started in the Sumaré (a city near Campinas, in the state of São Paulo) factory.
-The only differences between the Japanese model and the Brazilian model were a slightly higher ground clearance because of the country's road conditions and adaptations to make the engine suitable to Brazilian commercial gasoline, which contains about 25% ethanol (E25), and the absence of sunroof in the Brazilian sixth generation Civic EX.
+The only differences between the Japanese model and the Brazilian model were a slightly higher ground clearance because of the country's roads and adaptations to make the engine suitable for Brazilian fuel, which contains about 25% ethanol (E25), and the absence of sunroof in the Brazilian sixth generation Civic EX.
 The seventh generation production started in 2001, displacing the Chevrolet Vectra from the top sales record for the mid-size sedan segment, however it lost that position to the Toyota Corolla the following year.
 In 2006, the eighth generation was released and regained the sales leadership.
-Identical to the North American version, it lacks options such as a moonroof, and standard security equipment like VSA, and side and curtain airbags which were removed because of a lack of car safety laws in the Mercosur.
-Furthermore, the Brazilian subsidiary began producing flex-fuel versions for the Civic and the Fit models, capable of running on any blend of gasoline (E20 to E25 blend in Brazil) and ethanol up to E100.
+Identical to the North American version, it lacks options such as a moonroof, and standard safety equipment like Electronic stability control, and side and curtain airbags which were removed because of a lack of car safety laws in the Mercosur.
+Furthermore, the Brazilian subsidiary began producing flex-fuel versions for the Civic and the Fit models, capable of running on any blend of fuel (E20 to E25 blend in Brazil) and ethanol up to E100.